agladysh/luatexts/README.md

 ### Regular strings vs. UTF-8 strings

 Regular strings are treated just as a blob of bytes.
-Their size is specified in *bytes*, and reader implementation never looks inside the string data.
+Their size is specified *in bytes*, and reader implementation never looks inside the string data.
 You can pass any data, including something binary as a regular string.
 (Obviously, you can also pass UTF-8 strings as regular strings.)

 UTF-8 strings are honestly treated as UTF-8 data.
-Their size is specified in *characters*, and reader implementation does read UTF-8 characters one-by-one, doing the full validation.
+Their size is specified *in codepoints*, and reader implementation does read UTF-8 codepoints one-by-one, doing the full validation.
 You can only pass valid UTF-8 text data as an UTF-8 string.

 Apart from validation, in Lua implementation it does not matter much,